WayneCrawford/tiskitpy/docs/source/classes/data_cleaner.rst

 Remove coherent noise seen on another channel

-Detailed information is in :ref:`tiskitpy.DataCleaner`

-The main methods are:

 Constructor
 ---------------------

-- ``DataCleaner(stream, remove_list,...)``: Calculate the DataCleaner object from
+- :class:`DataCleaner <tiskitpy.DataCleaner>`: Calculate the DataCleaner object from
-  a data stram and a list of channels to remove
+  a data stream and a list of channels to remove

 Methods
 ---------------------